NFL odds, betting lines, spreads: Week 11 picks, computer predictions

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations

 Familiar matchups may incentivize Week 11 NFL bets, and there's no shortage of those on the NFL schedule.
 There are nine divisional contests you could make Week 11 NFL picks on, the most of any week thus far.
-The entire AFC North and NFC West will do battle with Steelers vs. Bengals (+5.5), Ravens vs. Browns (+8), Rams vs. Seahawks (+3) and 49ers vs. Cardinals (+2.5).
+The entire AFC North and NFC West will do battle with Steelers vs. Bengals (+5.5), Ravens vs. Browns (+7.5), Rams vs. Seahawks (+3) and 49ers vs. Cardinals (+3).
 In terms of non-divisional games, there's a potential Super Bowl preview at 1 p.m.
-ET on Sunday as Buffalo is a 5.5-point home favorite over Tampa, per the latest Week 11 NFL odds.
+ET on Sunday as Buffalo is a 5.5-point home favorite over Tampa, per the latest Week 11 NFL odds, in a matchup of 6-3 teams coming off defeats.

 The NFC East is featured in the Week 11 NFL schedule with its teams taking part in three standalone games.
 Washington faces Miami in the first NFL game in Madrid, as the Dolphins are favored by 2.5 points, per the NFL lines.
 Nearly 12 hours later, Eagles vs. Lions (+2.5) takes place on SNF, and finally on Monday, the Cowboys visit the Raiders, which has Dak Prescott and Dallas as 3.5-point road favorites, according to the latest Week 11 NFL spreads.
 All of the updated Week 11 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 11 NFL picks now.